linwoodc3/TwitterSnake/README.md

            [-R [bind_address:]port:host:hostport] [-S ctl_path] [-W host:port]
            [-w local_tun[:remote_tun]] [user@]hostname [command]
     ```

-####FOR UNIX (MAC or LINUX): SSH into your EC2 instance from the Terminal command line
-  In order to connect to your EC2 instance from a UNIX system, please follow [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

 ####Set up your Conda envinronment
    Once you're inside of your EC2 instance, you'll be in control of a simple Ubuntu machine with Anaconda pre-installed.
 Through these instructions, you'll be able to develop a simple python program to connect to the twitter streaming api.
 You can read about using Conda [here](http://conda.pydata.org/docs/using/index.html)